exekube/exekube/live/README.md

 # Live modules

 Each directory in this `live` directory contains configuration for a 100% isolated environment.
+The environment is configured declaratively using Terraform code with [Terragrunt](/) as a wrapper tool that gives it full automation and less boilerplate code.

 ## Environment (Project) directory structure